What is zoning, and what is a "rezoning"?Most communities have adopted

 While

-some communities revisit their zoning maps on a regular basis, others
+some communities are required to revisit their zoning maps on a regular basis, others

 have not conducted a comprehensive review of their zoning policies in